Aman254/PrimeFitnessStudio/README.md

 #### Backend Configuration

-Create a file named `.env` in the `backend` folder and add the following environment variables:
+Create a file named `config.env` in the `backend` folder and add the following environment variables:

 ```
 PORT=5000